langleyfoxall/technologies/design/design-tools/adobe-xd.md

 # Adobe XD

-**Keep up to date**
+**Keeping up to date with the latest features**

 https://www.adobe.com/uk/products/xd/features.html

-### Setting up an Artboard
+## Setting up an Artboard

-#### Desktop
+### Desktop

 The default settings for a desktop artboard is:

 Artboard width: 1920
 - Recommended workspace view: 1200
-   - **Grid settings for default Bootstrap website (closest setting)**
+...**Grid settings for default Bootstrap website (closest setting)** ...Grid: Layout
-   - Grid: Layout
-   - Columns: 12
+...Columns: 12
-   - Gutter width: 30
+...Gutter width: 30
-   - Column Width: 72
+...Column Width: 72
-   - Linked Margin: 366
+...Linked Margin: 366

-   - **Grid setting for fluid Bootstrap website**
+**Grid setting for fluid Bootstrap website**
-   - Linked Margin: 3
+...Linked Margin: 3

 Viewport height (default): 1080

+**Tips:**
 **Draggable guides** can be created by hovering over the left and top of the artboard and then dragging onto it.

-#### Tablet / Mobile
+### Tablet / Mobile

 The project specifications should document which tablet/mobile devices, the app will be primarily used on.
-If the requirements are based on multiple resolutions, design to the smallest device as it is easier to scale upwards instead of down (mobile first design).
+If the requirements are based on multiple resolutions then you should design to the smallest device as it is easier to scale to a larger resolution (mobile first design).

+**Tips:**
-- Create multiple sizes of resolutions if needed.
+- Create multiple artboards of different resolutions sizes (if needed).
 - The smallest screen size should be optimised for an iPhone 5.

-### Assets
+## Assets

-When creating a new project, you should set up global/reusable assets.
-This will help keep the design style constant and save valuable time when creating large projects.
+Keep your design styling constant and save valuable time by creating reusable/global assets.

 The following assets can be created:

 **Colors**

-Place all brand / reusable colours here.
+Store your main projects colour pallet.

 **Character Styles**

-Create all typography styles here.
+Create different typography styles to be used throughout the project.

 **Components**

-Create components such as navigation bars, buttons, cards or any other reusable element here.
+Create components such as navigation bars, buttons, cards or any other reusable elements.

+**Keep in mind:**
 _'Master'_ components - These are the main components which when edited, all child components will be edited in the project.

 _'Child'_ components - These are copies of the Master Components but can be edited without affecting the master or other child components. eg. change component colour

-### Prototyping
+## Prototyping

-After creating a design, you should create a prototype version which will allow users to navigation through the wireframes.
-This will allow you to test the user flow to make sure everything makes sense and is in the correct position.
+After you have finished creating your design, you should turn it into a prototype which will allow users to navigation through the wireframes.
+By doing this you have the ability to test the user-flow and everything is correct, etc.

-Having a working prototype will allow the sales team guide clients through what the end product will look like.
+Having a working prototype will allow the client to navigate through designs and get a clear idea of the end product.

-Broken / missing links will cause the artboard to be hidden from view when exporting n prototype and developer view.
+Having broken or missing links will cause the artboard to be hidden from view when exporting n prototype and developer view.

-### Exporting
+## Exporting

-Once the wireframes and prototypes are complete, you can export into the following views:
+Once the wireframes and prototypes are completed, you can export into the following views:

 **PDF**

-Produces a PDF version of selected artboards which can be easily emailed.
+Produces a PDF version of artboards which can be easily emailed.

 **Share for Review**

-Creates a prototype version of the app / website which clients can navigate through.
+Creates a linked prototype version of the app or website where clients can easily navigate through.
 Clients can create and pin comments to the wireframes to request changes etc.

 **Share for Development**

-Creates an overview of the project where you can see a detailed view of the page.
-This will show the colour pallet, typography, assets(with download option), all styling options and interaction / navigation links.
+This option creates an overview of the project where you can see a detailed view of the page styling.
+The options include colour pallets, typography, assets(with download option), along with all the styling options, interactions and navigation links.

-#### Designing to iOS
+## Designing to iOS

 Use the link below to view the design resources and guidelines for iOS.
 If the app does not meet the guidelines, Apple may reject it.